 Homelessness in Raleigh and Wake County is rising.
 As Raleigh and surrounding towns are experiencing prosperity, this growth has driven up housing costs, and it’s estimated that we are losing between 400 and 550 affordable housing units every year.
 About one-fourth of households in our area are spending more than they can afford for housing, and some reports predict that the number of low-income families who need affordable housing is expected to rise by up to 3,700 per year.
 Single mothers with children represent more than half of those needing access to affordable housing.

 Homelessness among Wake County Public School students is rising significantly.
 According to recent data from the Wake County Public School System, the number of homeless children and youth in our school system has increased a mind-numbing 56 percent in the past seven years.
-Additionally, the numbers are increasing more rapidly – a whopping 27 percent in the past two years.
+View Wake County Public School System report on Student Data collected under the McKinney-Vento Program that shows the number of students over the last 8 years that are considered experiencing homelessness.